fmiopensource/cleanerupper/README.markdown

       clean :body, :with => :replace, :dictionary => :custom end

+You can use multiple dictionaries for any given cleaning method by passing an array to the `:dictionary` option:

+    class Widget < ActiveRecord::Base
+      clean :body, :dictionary => [:words, :custom]
+    end

 You can also define a callback.
 This callback will only be called if bad data was found in any of the columns.
-If the callback returns falls, the save will fail (this works the same way as a `before_save`).
+If the callback returns false, the save will fail (this works the same way as a `before_save`).

     class Widget < ActiveRecord::Base
       clean :body, :with => :scramble, :callback => :found_words